Philemon Bliss

-Philemon Bliss (July 28, 1813 – August 25, 1889) was an Ohio Congressman, the first chief justice of the Supreme Court of Dakota Territory, and a Missouri Supreme Court justice.
+Philemon Bliss (July 28, 1813 – August 25, 1889) was a prominent midwestern politician and jurist during the 19th century.
+He served as an Ohio Congressman, the first chief justice of the Supreme Court of Dakota Territory, and a Missouri Supreme Court justice.

 Early life and education

 Bliss was born in Canton, Connecticut in 1813 to Asahel Bliss and Lydia Adams (Griswold) Bliss.
 He attended Fairfield Academy and Hamilton College, where he studied law.
 He moved to Elyria, Ohio, where he studied law under his brother Albert.

 Career

 In 1840 Bliss passed the bar and began practicing law, first in Cuyahoga Falls, Ohio and later in Elyria, Ohio.
 On November 16, 1843 he married Martha W. Thorpe.
 They had three children.
 He served as presiding judge of the 14th Judicial Circuit of Ohio from 1848 through 1851.

+Congress

 Bliss ran for congressional office as a republican and was elected to the United States House of Representatives.
-He served in the 34th Congress as an Oppositionist and 35th Congress as a Republican, but did not run for re-election in 1858.
-President Abraham Lincoln appointed Bliss chief justice of the Supreme Court of Dakota Territory in 1861.
-He also served as associate justice of the Supreme Court of Missouri from 1868 through 1872.
+He served in the 34th Congress as an Anti-Nebraska candidate, and in the 35th Congress as a Republican, but did not run for re-election in 1858.